The Gucci Logo

 The Gucci logo isn’t immediately recognized as being two letters put together, which is part of what makes it a good design.
 It’s a design that as an aesthetic appeal that goes beyond the significance of the two capital Gs.

-Nevertheless, these two Gs remain an important tribute to the man who started it all.
+Nevertheless, these two Gs remain an essential tribute to the man who started it all.
 Undoubtedly, this was what Aldo Gucci had in mind when designing the logo to include his father’s initials.

 The Gucci logo is often displayed in gold, a nod to the luxury and extravagance of the Gucci brand.
 The logo also has the Gucci name spelled clearly out above the double-G emblem, ensuring the reorganization of the logo and showcasing the importance of the brand’s name.